jlangch/venice/doc/readme/ext-kira.md

 (kira/fn args source delimiters)
 ```

-Compile a template source into a anonymous function.
+Compiles a template source into an anonymous function.
 This is a lot faster than `kira/eval`
 for repeated calls, as the template source is only parsed when the function is created.

 Examples of use: